-- Student must include P/E on the registration form and may change to or from P/E only during the drop/add period. - Ten quarter credits graded P/E, regardless of number of courses, is the maximum acceptable toward a bachelor's degree. - The P/E grading option is not allowed for major requirements or university core.
-Should the student elect a course P/E and then change major so that the course would be required, the student's Dean will make final determination as to applicability of the credit toward graduation. - Only one P/E course may be selected in a given quarter. - 5.
-No graduate courses (500-699) are open to P/E grading.
+- Student must elect the Pass/Fail option at the time of registration and may change to or from P/E only during the drop/add period - Ten quarter credits graded P/E, regardless of number of courses, is the maximum acceptable toward a bachelor's degree - 3.
+The P/E grading option is not allowed for major requirements or university core.
+Should the student elect a course P/E and then change majors so that the course would be required, the student's Dean will make final determination as to applicability of the credit toward graduation - 4.
+Only one P/E course may be selected in a given quarter - 5.
+No graduate courses (500-699) are open to P/E grading